 - 2-3 Colors of Veggies

 - A Healthy Fat – seeds, avocado, nuts

 - Flavor – dressing, fermented foods, herbs, spices

 Need some Buddha bowl ideas?
 Check my post on Buddha for some great links!
 But some of my favorite include vegan sushi salad with rice, nori rice seasoning, pickled ginger, baked tofu, veggies, and avocado; burrito bowl with rice, beans, greens, roasted fajita veggies, salsa, and guacamole.

 Use those scraps!

 During prep day, save the peels, root ends, stems, and leaves and make veggie stock!
-For more information on making veggie stock, check out my blog post, Canning Vegetable Stock (Note, you don’t have to can it, you can use right away or freeze.
+For more information on making veggie stock, check out my blog post, Vegetable Broth from Scraps (Note, you don’t have to can it, you can use right away or freeze.
 All options are in the post).
 If you don’t have time to make the stock during prep day, just freeze all those scraps!
 I stuff scraps into quart canning jars and put them in my freezer until I’m ready to make stock.
 Then, when I’m ready, I put warm water into the jars to release all the scraps, pour into my Instant Pot or stock pot, add any additional water, and simmer away!
 Simply compost or vermicompost your cooked scraps after your strain off your scraps.
 It’s a great zero waste option.